Inside: Want fast relief from morning sickness? Try this list of tried-and-true ideas to treat morning sickness during your pregnancy.

 22. Cold meals

 Many expectant parents find that cold meals are better than hotter ones when managing nausea.
+It may be something new worth exploring.

 If you found this post helpful, please share!